 This use case can be solved by cloning a "base" project to multiple identical projects, one per each user group, and then assign to each of the cloned projects different users.
 When cloning a project, the project CREATOR stays the same so he/she will have access to all the data.
-It also possible to assign the same manager(s) to each of the cloned projects if needed.
+It is also possible to assign the same manager(s) to each of the cloned projects if needed.
+See Manage Users.

 See the diagram below:

 For example, we could create a project called

 CENSUS BASE 2019

 CENSUS BASE 2019 SITE ONE

 CENSUS BASE 2019 SITE THREE